LoonaKhan/UDP-Game/README.md

 - This version features better multiplayer using a UDP server

 ### Dependencies
-- A whole lotta hydrogen and dark energy and about 14 billion years
+- A whole lotta hydrogen, dark energy and about 14 billion years
+- Server:
+  - a working go compiler, all dependencies are managed by the go.mod

 ### Building
-- coming soon!
+- Server:
+  - cd into the ``src/server`` and then run ``go run main.go``

 ### Todo
-- Finish up the server
-  - handshakes
-  - routes
+- check ``todo`` file
-  - security/optimizations(TPS system/server time)
-- Client start
-  - send certain bytes in a request
-  - communicating and handshakes via UDP
-  - async all of that
-  - optimizations(requests every tick, not frame)